 Initially, the Heron UAV was deployed by the Indian Air Force and was used for high-altitude land surveillance and maritime patrol missions.
 Later, Israeli and Turkish Air Forces acquired the UAV system for similar applications.

-The Royal Australian Air Force (RAAF) operates the Heron UAV in Afghanistan under Project Nankeen for surveillance, reconnaissance, security and battle damage assessment.
+The Royal Australian Air Force (RAAF) deployed the Heron UAV in Afghanistan under Project Nankeen for surveillance, reconnaissance, security and battle damage assessment.

 Heron UAV features